pnlbwh/luigi-pnlpipe/docs/DIAG-CTE.md

 We use T1w and/or T2w images to perform FreeSurfer segmentation.
 T1w and/or T2w images are multiplied by
 their respective masks and passed through `N4BiasFieldCorrection`.
 This intermediate step does not require any user interface and so not described here.
-On the other hand, since the method for obtaining T1w masks is dependent upon T2w MABS masks, the latter have to be generated separately before running `FreeSurfer`.
-The `FreeSurfer` task will generate T1w masks to fulfill its requirement.
+On the other hand, since the method for obtaining T1w masks is dependent upon T2w MABS masks, the latter have to be generated separately before running `Freesurfer`.
+The `Freesurfer` task will generate T1w masks to fulfill its requirement.

 ### With T1w only